 Prior to the State announcing limitations to our operations we were meeting this summer and developing a plan to open in a safe and secure way.
 As we have for years we worked together, making sure we had all the right documentation and contacted the right people.
 We also discussed the safest way to operate during a pandemic; what to cut, what to keep.
 With the leadership of Linda Neunzig from the Snohomish County Ag Dept. we were able to organize and get the state to change its original decisions.

 This would have never happened with just one of us.
 Although we did not always agree, it took all of us to show the state we can operate together in a safe manner.
+Our story in who to respond to this moving forward matters.
 Just like the dairy days when something tough happens in the Snohomish Valley we rally around each other.

 I can’t help to think as the craziness of this world increases and the division gets wider just know that there are still small and large pockets of communities around you working together.